Combine tabular data with text and images using Wide and Deep models in Pytorch

 A flexible package to use Deep Learning with tabular data, text and images using wide and deep models.

-Companion posts: infinitoml
+Companion posts and tutorials: infinitoml

 In general terms,

 pytorch-widedeep is a package to use deep learning with